apache/arrow/docs/source/cpp/streaming_execution.rst

 ^^^^^

  * A plan should have a single top-level relation.
- * The consumer is currently based on a version 0.20.0 of Substrait.
+ * The consumer is currently based on version 0.20.0 of Substrait.
    Any features added that are newer will not be supported.
  * Due to a breaking change in 0.20.0 any Substrait plan older than 0.20.0 will be rejected.